Subscribe via E-mail

 GSA Schedule Contract Cancellation: Are You at Risk?

-To this end, it reserves the right to cancel schedule contracts it deems unproductive or underperforming.
 With increasing regularity, GSA is invoking this right.
 Therefore, GSA contractors need to ensure, now more than ever, that their performance complies with the precise terms of their GSA schedule contracts lest they risk cancellation.
+In 2012, GSA created a team to actively seek out contractors not meeting sales goals and canceling their contract.

 Under clause GSAR 552.238-73 (“Cancellation”), GSA can cancel any GSA schedule contract if it deems the agreement unproductive.
 This clause, in and of itself, is no cause for panic; however if your GSA schedule contract has garnered fewer sales for your business than originally anticipated, it might be time to formulate an action plan.